Maeching Li Kao

-Maeching Li Kao (February 20, 1920 – July 25, 2003), in Chinese 高李梅卿, was a Chinese-born American social worker and philanthropist, and wife of writer, editor, and translator George Kao.
+Maeching Li Kao (高李梅卿 (Gāo Lǐ Méiqīng); February 20, 1920 – July 25, 2003) was a Chinese-born American social worker and philanthropist, and wife of writer, editor, and translator George Kao.

 Early life and education

-Li Mae-ching was born in Shanghai, the daughter of banker Li Ming.
+Li Maeching was born in Shanghai, the daughter of banker Li Ming.
 She attended St. Mary's Hall and St. John's University in Shanghai and Wellesley College, before graduating from Barnard College in 1944.
 She wrote "A Spool of Thread", "an authentic story of the effect of the Chinese War on a Shanghai university student", for the Winter 1943 issue of Barnard Quarterly.
 She also participated in fundraising events for United China Relief.

 Kao earned a Master of Social Work degree in 1964, from Catholic University of America.
 Her master's thesis was titled "A Study of Eight Mothers who Were Readmitted to St. Elizabeths Hospital and Their Children who Were in Care with Child Welfare Division".

 Her older sister Bessie Li was a pianist before she married diplomat Szeming Sze.